Documents to download

 • Maximum loan amounts increased gradually between 2016/17 and 2021/22.

-• This cut, at 11% over two years, is larger than any real cuts seen in student support going back to the early 1960s.
+• This cut, at 11% over three years, is larger than any real cuts seen in student support going back to the early 1960s.

 • Maximum loan amounts are increased by the Government in line with forecast inflation, but differences between forecast and actual inflation are not ‘corrected’ in later years.

-• The IFS has said that because the forecasting errors in the past two years have not been corrected the maximum support amounts will be around £1,500 less in the future.
+• In January 2023 the IFS said that because the forecasting errors in the previous two years had not been corrected the maximum support amounts will be around £1,500 less in the future.
 This cut is now effectively baked into future support.
 It said that the way that forecast inflation is used to uprate maintenance loans “..is not a sensible policy” and “The government’s framing of this announcement as a ‘cost of living boost for students’ is at best highly misleading”.

 It is only students from the poorest households who qualify for the maximum level of maintenance support, so they face the greatest impact of any changes in the overall amount available.

 While the maximum value of support increased up to 2021/22 in real terms there was still concern that it was not enough to cover student living costs, particularly due to increases in the cost of accommodation.
-The real cuts in 2022/23 and 2023/24 make it more likely that students will not be able to cover their living costs without additional financial help.
+The real cuts in 2022/23, 2023/24 and smaller cut in 2024/25 make it more likely that students will not be able to cover their living costs without additional financial help.

 The real level of household income level at which support starts to be reduced has fallen over time.
 This means that the maximum support package is only available at lower real household income levels.
 It also means that in higher income households parents of dependent students need to make larger contributions to bring support levels up to the maximum.
 Parental contributions are not made explicit in student finance material and there is a fear that this means that some students do not receive the support they need.